The Parenthood is pleased to say that the NSW Government has extended funding for community preschools to include three-year-olds!

 A decade ago, every Australian Government agreed that all children should have access to preschool in the year before school.
-Every State received funding from the Feds to achieve that, and every State except one has met the nationally agreed goal of 95% of children being enrolled in preschool.
-Every state except NSW!
+Every State received funding from the Feds to achieve that, and every State except NSW has met the nationally agreed goal of 95% of children being enrolled in preschool.

 Right now only 85 per cent of kids in NSW are benefiting from preschool.
 NSW continues to lag behind the rest of the country leaving thousands of four-year-olds missing out on a critical year of early learning before they start school.